bioe442/travis-testing-efroimchuk/README.md

 Testing Travis CI

-This repository is setup for students to do a first ditch effort at using github AND using travis-ci to test code.
+This repository is setup for students to do a first ditch effort at using github and potentially using travis-ci to test code if desired.
 FYI the CI stands for "continuous integration" and it provides a way to constantly test your code as your writing to make sure it is meeting your needs.

 Read about the meaning of the various general files below and then read the assignment that follows: